 Referral Issue

-Who suggested you contact the School Psy ychology Training Clin nic?
+Who suggested you contact the School Psychology Training Clin · ·

-Why are you referring your child to the Sc chool Psychology Train ning Clinic?
-(Be as specific as you can)
+Why are you referring your child to the School Psychology Train ing Clinic?
+(Be as speci fic as you can)

+1 4 61 1

-If you are referring your child for a learning em, please answer th ne following questions;
+If you are referring your child for a learning or adjustment proble em, please answer the fol lowing questions;

-otherwise proceed to the Educational History ory section.
+otherwise proceed to the Educational History section.

-What do you think is causing the problem ?
+What do you think is causing the problem?

-ao jeu mini is eurong me preeseni

 What have you tried to do about it?

 What has been successful?

 What has not been successful?

-If you have sought professional treatment before, please list the r names of the helping g agencies or therapists and
+If you have sought professional treatment before, please list the r names of the helping ager ncies or therapists and

-dates of treatment, in chronological order.
-1 0
+dates of treatment, in chronological order. -

 Name of Therapist/Helping Agency Dates Seen

--

-El
+Educational History

-Educational History Please list your child's former schools (if a annlicable)
+Educational History Please list your child's former schools (if applicable)

 Name of School Location (city) Dates

-Preschool
+Preschool Butes

 Elementary

 Junior High

 High School

-Approximately how many days is your chi How
+Approximately how many days is your child absent from school How

-would you describe your child's performan
+would you describe your child's performance in school? -

-•